Cultivated rows of Nigella sativa flowering in highland fields with mountains and morning mist

 Is habb's kalonji oil from Pakistan?

 No, habb's seed is from Ethiopia — specifically the Bale and Arsi highlands of the Oromia region.
 The plant is the same Nigella sativa used in Pakistani culinary and household tradition, but the highland Ethiopian growing region produces seed with a higher thymoquinone (active compound) percentage than typical lowland Pakistani-origin seed.
-The cold-pressing and bottling happen in Chatsworth, California at a halal- and OU Kosher-certified facility.
+The cold-pressing and bottling happen in California at a halal- and OU Kosher-certified facility.

 Why isn't habb sourced from Pakistan?

 Same seed (Nigella sativa), different growing regions produce different active-compound content.
 Pakistani and Indian growing regions favor higher seed yield but lower thymoquinone by HPLC-UV.
 Ethiopian highland conditions — 2,200–2,800m altitude, day-75+ harvest, intense UV, cold nights — produce roughly 4× the active-compound percentage of common lowland sources.
-For a daily-use supplement oil where active-compound content matters, sourcing decides the bottle.
+For a morning oil where active-compound content matters, sourcing decides the bottle.

 Is habb halal certified?

-Yes. habb is bottled in a halal- and OU Kosher-certified facility in Chatsworth, California.
+Yes. habb is bottled in a halal- and OU Kosher-certified facility in California.
 The product is single-ingredient cold-pressed Nigella sativa oil — no animal-derived components, no gelatin, no glycerin.
 The seed itself is plant-only, sourced from one farm cooperative in the Bale and Arsi highlands of Ethiopia.
 More on the halal certification.

 Can I use habb the way my mom uses kalonji?